 I think it is nice to have a variety, then just like real snowflakes they aren’t all the same.
 You can either use a tree ornament hook or a loop of thread to hang these onto your tree.

 I have a green vase tied with a red and green ribbon that is filled with red dogwood cuttings.
-With some of the snowpeople collection and the snowflakes hanging on the branches this makes a nice winter decoration for the mantle.
+With snowflakes hanging on the branches this makes a nice winter decoration for the mantle.
 I also think they would be nice fastened onto a ribbon to make a snowflake garland to hang in the window.
+Edit: The snowflakes are with ones made with plastic canvas or ones that are plastic purchased from the dollar store)

 Have you seen some of my other ideas for Christmas decorating?